pyeventsourcing/eventsourcing/README.md

 ## Features

 **Event Store** — Appends and retrieves domain events.
-The event store uses a stored event repository to append and retrieve stored events.
-The event store uses a transcoder to serialise and deserialise domain events as store events.
-The library has a number of different stored event repositories that adapt a variety of ORMs and databases systems (e.g. SQLAlchemy, Cassandra).
-If your database system isn't already supported, it will be easy to adapt with a custom stored event repository.
+Uses a sequenced item mapper and an active record strategy to map domain events in any database.

-**Event Player** — Use the event store to retrieve domain events.
-An event player reconstitutes entities of a particular type from their domain events, optionally with snapshotting.
-Snapshotting avoids replaying an entire event stream to obtain the current state of an entity.
+**Event Player** — Reconstitutes entities by replaying domain events, optionally with snapshotting.

+**Snapshotting** - Snapshotting avoids replaying an entire event stream to obtain the state of an entity.
 A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as domain events.
 It can easily be substituted with a strategy that, for example, uses a dedicated table for snapshots.

-**Persistence Policy** - Subscribes to receive published domain events.
-Appends the domain events to the event store whenever a domain event is published.
-Domain events are typically published by the methods of an entity.

 **Synchronous Publish-Subscribe Mechanism** — Stable and deterministic, with handlers called in the order they are registered, and with which